pynfer/pynfer/README.md

 Installation
 --------------

 1. Make sure that both python3 (easily doable with running \textit{python3} command in console) and vim text editor are installed.
 To check that try running *vim* command in console.
-If unknown command error is returned, install vim by running following:
+If unknown command error is returned, install vim by running following

 	sudo apt-get install vim

 Note: vim needs to be installed with python support.

 2. Download the solution.

 3. Extract the downloaded archive.

 4. Either run *pynfer_install_vim.sh* script (which will try to complete all of the steps automatically) by typing

 	sh pynfer_install_vim.sh \$1